 The takeaway here is that while core competencies, perhaps (and only perhaps) rise above "commodity" in value, focusing content here will not sufficiently distinguish the firm or its services.

-It is also important to consider that while continual enhancement of performance is requisite, performance that may have exceeded expectation once, will only merely satisfy the next time as once delivered it becomes expectation.
-It is the tyranny of the downward pressure over time as denoted in the Kano Model.
+It is also important to consider that while continual enhancement of performance is requisite, performance that may have exceeded expectation once, will only satisfy the next time.
+Once exceptional is delivered it becomes expectation next time.
+It is the tyranny of the downward pressure over time as detailed in the Kano Model.

 These are the attributes of a service that truly delight, even surprise the client.
-In fact the individual client, or the marketplace at large, might not even know these service concepts existed until you delivered them.
+In fact, the individual client, or the marketplace at large, might not even know these service concepts were available until you delivered them.
 Your client did not know they needed or wanted them.
 Here is the salient in terms of marketing.
-The wow factor.
-The truly innovative providers – those that not only capture market share, but create new markets and command premiums, focus there efforts and marketing here.
+The wow factors.
+The truly innovative providers – those that not only capture market share, but create new markets and command premiums, focus their efforts (and marketing) here.